 Born in Milan in 1966, Gianluca Pacchioni discovered his life passion for art and metalsmithing when he moved to Paris in the nineties.
-There, he experimented and learnt the techniques of sculpting, forging and casting metals in a shared artists studio at the Quai de la Gare.
-His experiments resulted in a first collection of iron sculptures and furniture shortly after exhibited at the Vivendi gallery, Place des Vosges.
+There, he experimented and learnt the techniques of sculpting, forging and casting metals in a shared artists' studio at the Quai de la Gare.
+His experiments resulted in a first collection of iron sculptures and furniture, exhibited at the Vivendi gallery, Place des Vosges.

 In 2014, the Italian Embassy in Paris recognized the artist's embodiment of Italy's heritage of master-craftsmanship and art with the permanent installation of his work in the Embassy's entrance hall.
-In 2016, Pacchioni was awarded with the title of " Master of Arts and Crafts " by the Fondazione Cologni.Pacchioni says of his own work: "I abuse the metals, but then I end up caressing them... my aim is to find a form which blends imperfection with finesse."
+In 2016, Pacchioni was awarded the title of Master of Arts and Crafts by the Fondazione Cologni.Pacchioni says of his own work: "I abuse the metals, but then I end up caressing them... my aim is to find a form which blends imperfection with finesse."